-Wyoming does not require auto insurance discounts for seniors, but most insurance companies offer them anyway to stay competitive.
+Wyoming does require auto insurance discounts for seniors, though most insurance companies offered them before it was mandatory to stay competitive.
 In addition to age-based discounts, drivers 55 and up may be eligible for discounts for a good driving record or passing a defensive driving course, which typically provides a rate discount of 10 percent for up to three years.
 After that, you can retake the course and get another discount.

 Undocumented Workers in Wyoming

 According to the National Conference of State Legislatures, Wyoming does not allow driving privileges to unauthorized immigrants.